juniperlovato/MWP_Survey_Paper/README.md

 Outputs:

-spearman_correlations.csv → Table 3 in full (pairwise Spearman ρ for LQ–CA, LQ–RP, CA–RP with 95% bootstrap CIs, disaggregated overall, by tier, by region, and by language).
+spearman_correlations.csv: Table 3 in full (pairwise Spearman for LQ–CA, LQ–RP, CA–RP with 95% bootstrap CIs, disaggregated overall, by tier, by region, and by language).